 |Delaware Park casino||777 Delaware Park Blvd, Wilmington, DE 19804, United States||+1 302-994-2521|

 |The Dover Downs Hotel & Casino||1131 North Dupont Highway; Dover, Delaware||+1 302-674-4600|

 |The Harrington Raceway & Casino||18500 S Dupont Hwy, Harrington, DE 19952, United States||+1 302-674-4600|

-While online sports betting in now legal in Delaware, it is not yet available.
+While online sports betting is now legal in Delaware, it is not yet available.
 Much like every other state outside of Nevada, Delaware is new to this whole industry and simply hasn’t had the time to get every aspect of legal sports gambling up and running.
-That said, Delaware is far from done with adding as many sports gambling products as they can.
+That said, Delaware is far from done with adding as many sports gambling products as it can.

 Since they are located in the mid-Atlantic/northeast corridor of the U.S., they are going to have a ton of competition from nearby states, especially when New York state joins the fray sometime in 2019 or 2020.
 With three sportsbooks already in action and more on the way, online options are inevitable.